Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models: Method

-\paragraph{Discussions and Potential Extensions} Several studies have introduced loss functions or quality measures for machine learning methods by drawing inspiration from fuzzy logic~\citep{Hu2016,Diligenti2017,Mordido2021,Marra2023} (see also \citet{Giunchiglia2022} for a survey).
+Several studies have introduced loss functions or quality measures for machine learning methods by drawing inspiration from fuzzy logic~\citep{Hu2016,Diligenti2017,Mordido2021,Giunchiglia2022,Marra2023}.
 In this context, Predicated Diffusion is the first method to establish the correspondence between the attention map and the predicates.

 The propositions and corresponding loss functions can be adapted to a variety of scenarios, including, but not limited to, the concurrent existence of more than two objects, a single object modified by multiple adjectives, the combination of one-to-one correspondence and possession, and the negation of existence, modifications, and possessions, as we will show in the following sections.
-Some previous studies extracted the structure of sentences using syntactic parsers or obtained relationships between words from additional data such as scene graphs~\citep{Feng2023}.
-Such methods can be combined with Predicated Diffusion.
+The definition of conjunction allows us to simply sum up loss functions for all propositions.
+These propositions can be formulated manually by users, extracted automatically from prompts using a syntactic dependency parser, or derived from additional data sources such as scene graphs~\citep{Feng2023}.

+Predicated Diffusion inherits some of the general limitations of diffusion models, including challenges like the inability to count objects accurately and the tendency for bias toward more typical examples.
+Due to this limitation, the loss function \eqref{eq:loss_one-to-one} is inappropriate when multiple instances of the same noun are modified by different adjectives (e.g., ``a black dog and a white dog'').